winksaville/microbit-fnk0045/21.1_Relay/README.md

 # Notes

-Pressing Button A quickly sometimes causes the program to start from the beginning!
+Pressing Button A/B quickly sometimes causes the program to start from the beginning!
 ```
 Starting with motor off